descope/go-sdk/README.md

     // unauthorized error
 }

-// Use the builtin middleware to authenticate selected routes, invokes myCustomFailureCallback on authentication failure. r.Use(auth.AuthenticationMiddleware(client.Auth, myCustomFailureCallback)
+// Use the builtin middleware to authenticate selected routes, invokes myCustomFailureCallback on authentication failure.
+Example with Chi router: r.Use(auth.AuthenticationMiddleware(client.Auth, myCustomFailureCallback)
 ```